-Lavender is a lovely, versatile herb and it is amazing when paired with a balanced, fully aromatic gin like Bombay Sapphire.
+Lavender is a lovely, versatile herb and it is amazing when paired with a balanced, fully aromatic gin.
 In this recipe, a homemade lavender syrup brings in the sweet floral flavor.
 When you add dry vermouth and an accent of orange bitters, you get a simple, flowery variation on the gin martini.

 As with many martinis, if you prefer vodka, simply pour your favorite brand instead of the gin.
 It's a great cocktail with either spirit.

 - 2 ounces gin

 - 2 dashes orange bitters

 - Garnish: sprig of lavender

 In a cocktail shaker filled with ice, pour all of the ingredients.

 The lavender simple syrup is very easy to make at home.
 All you need is sugar, water, and lavender flowers.
 It will take just about 10 minutes of your time and is best when the herb is left to steep in the syrup for at least 1 hour.